BhuwanAwasthi/signature_detection_25_images/README.md

 ## **Signature Detection Using YOLOv5 and Detectron2**

 This project focuses on detecting signatures in images using two advanced deep learning models: YOLOv5 and Detectron2.
 The objective was to create a robust signature detection system capable of working with a small dataset.
-We had to chose between Yolo ad Detectron2 but since it was my first time using Detectron2, I have used both of them to learn more about this Detectron2.
+We had to chose between Yolo and Detectron2 but since I haven't worked with Detectron2 in the past, I have used both of them to learn more about Detectron2.

 ---